+March 8, 2014: Suffragette march, in support of Women’s History Month.
 You are invited to join the living history reenactment of a suffragette march (12:00 and 3:00) in support of votes for women!

-April 13, 2013: “Make and Mend,” sailors’ and everyday citizens’ arts and handicrafts
+May 10, 1914: “Make and Mend,” sailors’ and everyday citizens’ arts and handicrafts.
+All day.

-August 10, 2013: Picnic on the Beach, with the latest in 1901 Bathing Attire.
+August 9, 2014: Picnic on the Beach, with the latest in 1901 Bathing Attire.
 Weather permitting, but we will be on the pier all day.

 December 13, 2014: Old Time Maritime Christmas [Special time for Old Time Maritime Christmas only 6:00-9:00] In the evening, 6-9pm, join us for our costumed Living History players Old Time Maritime Christmas.
 Turn back the clock to Christmas in the year 1901, where you will meet captains, wives, crews and passengers aboard the floating historic vessels.

 Refreshments will be served at this magical evening program, with sea music performed by Richard Adrianowicz and Peter Kasin.
 Lamplit tours by a costumed nightwatchmen leave from the Hyde Street Pier entrance every 20 minutes beginning 6pm.
 Last tour leaves 7:40pm.
 Each tour lasts approx. 55 minutes.
 Each tour limited to 14 people.
 Reserve for this living history program by calling the Visitor Center, 415-447-5000, between 9:30am-4:30pm, open daily.